Spanish-American War

 Troops Deployed

-The Spanish-American War of 1898 was America's coming-out party as an imperial power — a 'splendid little war' (in John Hay's phrase) that lasted just ten weeks but transformed the United States from a continental republic into a global empire with colonies stretching from the Caribbean to the Pacific.
+The Spanish-American War of 1898 was America's coming-out party as an imperial power — a 'splendid little war' (in John Hay's phrase) that lasted just 109 days but transformed the United States from a continental republic into a global empire with colonies stretching from the Caribbean to the Pacific.
+It marked the moment when America abandoned its founding principles of anti-imperialism and republican government to embrace the very colonial system the revolutionaries had fought against.

 💀 The Human Cost